y0mbo/y0mbo/README.md

 I am a software engineering manager at [Maxcess](https://www.maxcessintl.com/).
 I serve the software engineering team who are a badass team connecting all the different systems at Maxcess.

-I'm most easily reached on Twitter at [y0mbo](https://twitter.com/y0mbo).
+I'm most easily reached at [y0mbo](https://twitter.com/y0mbo) on Twitter.
 Occasionally I write things at https://johnuhri.com/.
 <!--
 **y0mbo/y0mbo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.